EBI-Metagenomics/mgnify-biata-2021/docs/source/virify.rst

 Note: if there any issues in running this tutorial, there is a separate directory **exp_results/** with pre-computed results.

-|image4|\  E3: Which viruses were detected as **high confidence** or **low confidence**?
-Open the gene map PDF files of the corresponding contigs to understand the different assignment results.
-Why were some contigs **not assigned** to a taxonomic lineage?
+Open the gene map PDF files of the corresponding contigs to understand why some contigs were **not assigned** to a taxonomic lineage.
+You will see that for these cases, either there were not enough genes matching the HMMs, or there was disagreement in their assignment.

 |image5|\